ehmicky/autoserver/README.md

 Includes (but is not limited to):
   - authorization
-  - timestamps, computed values
   - aggregation
   - migrations
   - security
   - some HTTP features (CORS, caching, etc.)
   - pagination
   - performance optimization (could be 5 to 10 times faster with some basic tweaks, since much of the work can be done compile-time)
-  - using real data source by adding an ORM (at the moment, all data lives in memory, using a JavaScript array)
+  - using real database connection (at the moment, all data lives in memory, using a JavaScript array)

 # Example